 Then you have the non-vegetarians –

-- Borderline non-vegetarians who have maybe like once in a month they would have a non-veg dish but mostly vegetarian.
+- Borderline non-vegetarians who have maybe like once in a month would have a non-veg dish but mostly vegetarian.
 In that segment, it will mostly be the egg, occasional chicken.

 - Then you have the mainstream non-vegetarians who are going to be, mostly in India we have Chickitarians in certain areas and fruitarians but who’d eat let’s say once or twice a week.